x4dr/Fen/endworld/descriptions/mentalskills.md

 ## Tactics

 Close-range decision-making.
-Covers quick judgment in fast-moving situations—small-scale engagements, moment-to-moment adjustments, and unit positioning.
+Covers quick judgment in fast-moving situations-small-scale engagements, moment-to-moment adjustments, and unit positioning.
 May pair with physical attributes in combat.

 ## Navigation